KCTaka/Tiktok-Voice-Dubber/README.md

 3.  **Follow Prompts:**
     *   The script will pause for subtitle editing.
 Open the generated `.txt` file (e.g., `clips/your_video_name/subtitles_to_edit.txt`), make your changes, save the file, and press Enter in the console.
     *   The script will prompt you to map characters found in the subtitles to available TTS voices.
 Enter the corresponding index number for each character.
-4.  **Output:** The final processed video (with mixed audio and edited subtitles) will be saved in a uniquely named subfolder within your specified `base_output_folder`.
+4.  **Output:** The final processed video (as an MKV file with mixed audio and edited subtitles) will be saved in a uniquely named subfolder within your specified `base_output_folder`.
 Intermediate files (clipped video, audio tracks, subtitles) are also kept in this folder.

 ## Core Libraries